Short-Term Courses Information

 Grammar 1 – Low Level

 This course will be a fast-paced introduction to English Grammar for Beginners.
 It will introduce students to English grammar, but it can also be used as a quick refresher course for students who have forgotten some of the basic English skills that they have learned in the past.
-Students will practice their knowledge of grammar by using online software, writing basic sentences, and taking quizzes.
-The class can be taken at your own pace with a quiz at the halfway point and at the end.
+The subject matter for this course is presented in a variety of ways to meet the needs of students' different learning styles: instructional videos, slideshows, charts, songs, online software and practice quizzes, and flashcards with pictures for students with low English vocabulary skills.
+The class can be taken at your own pace with an exam at the halfway point and at the end.
 This course is designed for pre-A1 – A2 students.

 Grammar 2 – Intermediate

 The course is designed to help lower-intermediate and intermediate English language learners expand and sharpen their ability to produce grammatically correct sentences in English.
-This will be done through various means including online instruction, sentence-building exercises, online games, writing practice, quizzes, and tests.
+This will be done through various means including online instruction, videos, sentence-building exercises, writing practice, and quizzes.
 Some of these activities will be conducted orally, but the focus will be on formal written English.
 This course is designed for B1 – B2 students.

 Grammar 3 – Advanced

 This course is designed to help intermediate to advanced English language learners expand and sharpen their ability to produce grammatically correct sentences in English.
-This will be done through various means including online instruction, sentence-building exercises, online games, writing practice, quizzes, and tests.
+This will be done through various means including online instruction, videos, sentence-building exercises, writing practice, and quizzes.
 Some of these activities will be conducted orally, but the focus will be on formal written English.
 This course is designed for B2+ – C2 students.

 Writing 1 – Sentences to Paragraphs